Bias of AI-Generated Content: An Examination of News Produced by Large Language Models: Discussion

 We are witnessing a rising trend in the utilization of LLMs in organizations, from generating social media content to summarizing news and documents \cite{StandfordHAI2013}.
 However, due to considerable gender and racial biases present in their generated AIGC, LLMs should be employed with caution.
 More severely, we observe notable discrimination against underrepresented population groups in the AIGC produced by each examined LLM.
-Furthermore, as LLMs continue to advance in intelligence, their ability to understand human language grows more adept.
+Furthermore, with the continued advancement of LLMs, their ability to follow human instruction grows more adept.
 This capability, nevertheless, is a double-edged sword.
 On the one hand, LLMs become increasingly accurate at comprehending prompts from their users, thereby generating content that aligns more closely with users' intentions.
 On the other hand, malicious users could exploit this capability and induce LLMs to produce highly biased content by feeding them with biased prompts.
 As observed in our study, in comparison to other examined LLMs, ChatGPT produces significantly more biased content in response to biased prompts that manage to pass through ChatGPT's screening process.
-Therefore, LLMs should not be employed to replace humans; instead, they are used in collaboration with humans.
+Therefore, LLMs should not be employed to replace humans; rather, they can be used in collaboration with humans.
+In doing so, humans should provide LLMs with more high-quality cues, thereby mitigating the generation of biased content to the greatest extent possible.
 Accordingly, it is necessary to manually review the AIGC generated by an LLM and address any issues (e.g., bias) in it before publishing it.
 This is particularly critical for AIGC that may involve sensitive subjects, such as AI-generated job descriptions.
 In addition, given the effectiveness of RLHF in mitigating bias, it is advisable to fine-tune an LLM using human feedback.
 Finally, it is desirable that an LLM can assist its users to produce unbiased prompts.
 This can be achieved by implementing a prompt engineering functionality capable of automatically crafting unbiased prompts according to user requirements.
 Another way to accomplish this objective is to install a detection mechanism that can identify biased prompts and decline to produce content in response to such prompts.